palkast/Blog_generation_LLM_App_LLAMA2/README.md

 2.Create environments (venv)
 3.Create requirements.txt file
-4.Create app.py (application program to call the model and get response and deploy on StreamLit app) a)Function To get response from LLAma 2 model b)Initialize LLama2 model c)Create Prompt Template d)Generate the response from the LLama 2 model e)Now set the page for StreamLit app front end f)Create header and input area for the front end g)
+4.Create app.py (application program to call the model and get response and deploy on StreamLit app) a)Function To get response from LLAma 2 model
+  b)Initialize LLama2 model
+  c)Create Prompt Template
+  d)Generate the response from the LLama 2 model e)Now set the page for StreamLit app front end f)Create header and input area for the front end g)Get response from llama2 model using  input parameters : input text , no_words,blog_style